ZinixZay/spending_watcher/README.md

 ### Computer science student

 # Spending Watcher
-A desktop application that helps people to control and plan their money spending/gaining.
+A desktop application which helps people to control and plan their money spending/gaining.
 In progress...

 ## Technologies